hentaiOS-Infrastructure/goldmark-tgmd/README.md

 #### Example Usage

-Here is how to use the `SetQuoteOptions` function to configure the quoting behavior:
+Here is how to use the `WithQuote` option to configure the quoting behavior:

 ```go
 package main